 The first line of the press release boldly declares, “MD Anderson is using the IBM Watson cognitive computing system for its mission to eradicate cancer.”
 IBM’s role was to enable clinicians to “uncover valuable insights from the cancer center’s rich patient and research databases.”

 “This product is a piece of sh–.”

 In July 2018, StatNews reviewed internal IBM documents and found both that IBM’s Watson was making erroneous, downright dangerous cancer treatment advice.

 According to StatNews, the documents (internal slide decks) largely place the blame on IBM’s engineers.
 Evidently, they trained the software on a small number of hypothetical cancer patients, rather than real patient data.

 The result?
 Medical specialists and customers identified “multiple examples of unsafe and incorrect treatment recommendations,” including one case where Watson suggested that doctors give a cancer patient with severe bleeding a drug that could worsen the bleeding.

 “This product is a piece of s—,” one doctor at Jupiter Hospital in Florida told IBM executives, according to the documents.
 “We bought it for marketing and with hopes that you would achieve the vision.
 We can’t use it for most cases.”

 In February 2017, Forbes reported that MD Anderson had “benched” the Watson for Oncology project.
 A special report from University of Texas auditors said that MD Anderson had spent more than $62 million without reaching their goals.

 Fail: Microsoft’s AI Chatbot Corrupted by Twitter Trolls

-Microsoft made big headlines in 2016 when they announced their new chatbot.
+Microsoft made big headlines when they announced their new chatbot.
 Writing with the slang-laden voice of a teenager, Tay could automatically reply to people and engage in “casual and playful conversation” on Twitter.